-My good friend and I used to joke about looking forward to moving into assisted living when we got old.
-Someone would cook our meals, we wouldn’t have a house to clean and there would probably be rocking chairs to sit on and while the hours away.
-“What’s not to love?” we’d say as we watched our 9 kids running like bats out of hell back and forth in between our houses .
+My neighbor and I used to joke about looking forward to moving into assisted living when we got old.
+Someone would cook our meals, we wouldn’t have a house to clean and there would probably be rocking chairs to sit on as we counted puffy clouds.
+“What’s not to love?” we’d ask each other as we watched our 9 kids running like bats out of hell back and forth in between our houses .

 But as I watch my mom and my step-dad age, the true magnitude of, and resistance to, the idea of leaving your home is becoming ever clearer and much more understandable.
 It’s actually a horrible, gut wrenching move- usually made with your back against the wall and no clear alternative in view.
 The other, more difficult, reality is that while one spouse is probably in dire need of the extra care at a facility, the other is probably not.